 Spend 5 to 10 minutes every morning, or evening, writing down everything that is on your mind.
 Don’t think about it, just write.
 It really helps to ‘dump’ all of your worries and thoughts onto paper.
 Notice how you feel afterwards.
 Do you feel relieved or perhaps calmer?
 It doesn’t matter if you brain dump in the morning, or the evening.
 Done in the morning when you are fresh from sleep, a brain dump will give you a clear outline of what needs to be done.
 You can start the day off on a positive note.
 A brain dump done the last thing at night helps you to release worries and calm the mind, allowing you to sleep better.
 You will start the day with a clear mind and purpose.

 Three important tasks and a daily gratitude practice

 As well as my daily brain dump, I use this time to work out what I need to get done.
 Reviewing what I wrote down during my brain dump helps me to determine my top 3 tasks for the day.
-I write down these tasks, in my bullet journal, with big stars besides them!
+I write down these tasks, in my bullet journal, with big stars beside them!
 Underneath I include any other tasks I would like to complete if there’s time.
 I have found that making just three tasks a priority really helps me stay focused.
 To finish, I spend a few minutes writing down a few words about the things I’m grateful for.
 Practising gratitude means taking the time to notice the things around us that we are thankful for.
 People who regularly practice gratitude experience more positive emotions feel more alive, sleep better, express more compassion and kindness and have stronger immune systems.
 Learn more about brain dumping, simplifying your daily tasks and practising gratitude in the book, Destination Simple.
 I wrote more about this simple, inspiring, book here.